Inspector general: Kenya

+Malawi

+In Malawi, the inspector-general of police is the head of the Malawi Police Service.
+S/he is appointed by the President and confirmed by the National Assembly by a majority vote.
+In the exercise of his/her powers the Inspector General is accountable to the Minister responsible for Police.

+Malaysia

+In Malaysia, the Inspector-General of Police heads the Royal Malaysia Police.

+Nigeria

+An inspector-general of police heads the Nigeria Police Force.

 Norway

 The army's inspector general (generalinspektøren for hæren—GIH) is the immediate superior of the commanding officer of special forces FSK.

 Pakistan

-In Pakistan, the inspector general of police or provincial police officer is a three-star rank who heads the police force of a province.
-The inspector general of police (IGP) is a Police Service of Pakistan officer, appointed by the federal government with consent of the provincial chief minister.
-The rank insignia of an inspector general of police is the national emblem or one pip containing the national emblem above a crossed sword and baton worn on both shoulder flashes.
+In Pakistan, the inspector general of police (IGP), also referred to as the provincial police officer, is a three-star rank who heads the police force of a province.
+The IGP is a Police Service of Pakistan officer appointed by the federal government with the consent of the respective provincial chief minister, and holds BPS-22, the highest civil service grade.
+The rank insignia consists of the national emblem above a crossed sword and baton worn on both shoulder flashes.

 Poland

 The office of General Inspector of the Armed Forces existed in the Second Polish Republic and was held by, among others, Józef Piłsudski.

 Romania

 In Romania, inspector general is the title given to the head of the Romanian Police, Romanian Border Police, Romanian Gendarmerie and the Romanian General Inspectorate for Emergency Situations (whose central commands are called "general inspectorates").
 The rank of General inspector was also used by the Royal Romanian Air Force during World War II.